Roman Residence Tour

 COST: $5 per person

 IMPORTANT NOTE: We are not revealing the address of the house for this tour due to lack of adequate on-street parking near the house.
 All tour attendees (whether driving or taking alternative modes of transportation) must meet at the parking lot of the View Ridge Swim and Tennis Club.
 We have arranged for free parking in the lot.
 Please note that neither the Club nor Docomomo WEWA accepts responsibility for theft or damage that may occur to your vehicle while parked in the lot.

 You'll be greeted by Docomomo WEWA volunteers who will provide a map, directions, and address for the tour site, which is walking distance (one tenth of a mile, or a long block) from the parking lot.
 The house and Club parking lot are very close to the Burke Gilman Trail for those who wish to bike or walk.
 Metro bus routes 30 and 75 will get you close to the Club.

 The walk from the parking lot to the house is a short distance but up a steep hill.
 If you have mobility challenges, please contact us at firstname.lastname@example.org and we'll provide you with the address so you can be dropped off and picked up or park in a more accessible spot near the house.

 For all tour attendees, once you arrive at the house, please check in with volunteers to pay the $5 tour fee.
 You'll receive a tour brochure at that time.

-OTHER INFO: For each house you'll be asked to either remove your shoes or wear shoe covers (provided).
+You'll be asked to either remove your shoes or wear shoe covers (provided).
 Exterior and interior photography permitted for personal use only.
-Please respect each property and do not open doors, cabinets, and drawers or go into any rooms that are not open to view.
-Backpacks and strollers are not permitted inside the homes.
+Backpacks and strollers are not permitted inside the home.
 Small children must be with an adult at all times.